 GK: Luis Robles (NYRB)

-Several keepers had good games this weekend and there were several shutouts.
+Plenty of keepers had good games this weekend and there were several shutouts.
 Based on my viewing, Robles was the best of the bunch despite giving up the first Atlanta United goal ever.
 You can see the Yamil Asad goal and the Josef Martinez save in the Garza section, but below is Robles’ save on Miguel Almiron’s break away.

 Robles made some great point blank saves and Almiron possibly should have done better with his shot, but it was a difficult save regardless.
 I should let Bill Reno (@letsallsoccer) do the goalkeeper analysis, but there’s no way around putting in a keeper.